Extending structures for BiHom-Frobenius algebras: Braided BiHom-Frobenius algebras

-Now we construction weighted infinitesimal bialgebra from braided infinitesimal bialgebra.
-Let $H$ be a weighted infinitesimal bialgebra, $A$ be an algebra and a coalgebra in ${}^{H}_{H}\mathcal{M}{}^{H}_{H}$.
-We define the multiplication and the comultiplication on the direct sum vector space $D:=A \oplus H$ by
+Now we construction BiHom-Frobenius algebra from braided BiHom-Frobenius algebra.
+Let $(H,\alhh,\behh)$ be a BiHom-Frobenius algebra, $(A,\alaa,\beaa)$ be a BiHom-algebra and a BiHom-coalgebra in ${}^{H}_{H}\mathcal{M}{}^{H}_{H}$.
+We define the Bi-Hom maps, multiplication and comultiplication on the direct sum vector space $E=A \oplus H$ by